Wonton Noodle Soup. Bouncy egg noodles in a homemade wonton soup with the best homemade wontons!

 - Water

-- Unsalted chicken broth or homemade chicken broth or chicken stock.
-Feel free to substitute with vegetable stock if you wish.
+- Low-sodium chicken broth: either homemade chicken broth or store-bought chicken stock.
+Or substitute with vegetable stock.

 - Chicken bouillon powder